Maths is studied throughout the school, following the National Curriculum.

 Learning Maths well allows children to realise career goals in professions which rely on Maths (for example software engineers, accounting, computer game development, scientific fields, business, teaching etc).

 We believe in children developing a deeper understanding of mathematical concepts which will help them become well equipped to apply their learning to other mathematical areas, subjects and the wider world.
 In order to develop independence, confidence and competence children are encouraged to apply their understanding as much as possible, completing investigations and solving problems, many of which are linked to real-world contexts.
 Maths is delivered following the objectives from the National Curriculum and is delivered in blocks so that children are given time to consolidate, apply and master their knowledge of concepts.
 We build on skills and understanding progressively using concrete, pictorial and abstract strategies.
 Significant time is spent developing a deep knowledge of the key ideas that are needed to underpin future learning that can be sustained.
-Daily starter activities and 10 minute-long ‘Practise, Do, Review’ sessions, plus low-stakes testing in subsequent weeks are used to ensure that children retain previously-acquired key knowledge and skills.
+Daily starter activities, revisit lessons, plus low-stakes testing in subsequent weeks are used to ensure that children retain previously-acquired key knowledge and skills.

 In addition to this, children are explicitly taught written methods for addition, subtraction, multiplication and division as well as other key arithmetic skills which are targeted weekly as part of Big Maths sessions and arithmetic activities.
-Children are regularly given times tables practise through a mix of in-class activities and online learning through resources such as ‘Mathletics’ and ‘Times Tables Rockstars’.
+Children are regularly given times tables practise through a mix of in-class activities and online learning through resources such as ‘Mathletics’, ‘Times Tables Rockstars’ and ‘Num-Bots’.

 The curriculum is enriched by children taking part in World Maths Day activities, open-ended investigations and completing outdoor learning challenges.